bil-ali/roadmap_journey/sprints/00_pre-linux-os-basics/ostep-prereqs.md

 <br>
 **Key Operations:**
 - **Symbol Resolution**<br>
   The linker's **main job**.
-It looks at the symbol tables from the `.o` files, and when is sees an undefined symbol, it searches through all the linked libraries and other `.o` files to find its definition.
+It looks at the symbol tables from the `.o` files, and when it sees an undefined symbol, it searches through all the linked libraries and other `.o` files to find its definition.
 - **Relocation**<br>
-  Assigns final memory addresses to all the coe and data sections.
+  Assigns final memory addresses to all the code and data sections.
 It then goes back and updates all the preliminary addresses that the assembler created with these final addresses (using the Relocation Information from the **Symbol Table**).
 - **Library Handling**<br>
   It can link two types of libraries:
   - **Static Libraries**<br>